Kennyi00/Project_1/README.md

 I will need a grid like game board for the x's and o's to go in A win counter for best 3 out of 5
 Game Status for things like whose turn it is and a message for win, lose, and draw.
-Essentially laying the base for my tic-tac-toe game
+Essentially laying the base for my tic-tac-toe game!